vonajs/vona/packages-docs/guide/essentials/api/model.md

   - If it is empty, the table name is automatically obtained from entity
   - You can also specify a function to achieve dynamic table partitioning

-## App config configuration
+## App Config

-Model options can be configured in App config
+Model options can be configured in App Config

 `src/backend/config/config/config.dev.ts`